MANGGARAI TIMUR

 WHAT TO SEE IN MANGGARAI TIMUR?

 Just beyond the border with Ngada there is Mbalata Beach, a black sand beach with views of the majestic Gunung Inerie across Aimere Bay.
+Take the road at the junction in Wae Lengga to reach the beach.

 From Borong the road goes inland further norther as in the south are huge mountains.
 Lake Ranamese is a nice place to stop on the way to Ruteng.
 It is easy accessible (fee is a steep Rp 100.000) and only a short stroll downstairs you will meet the green and fresh lake full of natural life.
 There is also a waterfall reached via another path.
 Only a few hundred meters further on they have built an ugly wall (with graffity) to keep you away from the nice views down there.